 If your child is hurt or sick, it can seem like heading straight for the emergency room is the only responsible thing to do.
-But for more minor injuries or illnesses, an emergency room visit can actually cause as much harm as good, between the exposure to germs in the emergency room and the fact that a doctor in the emergency room is not your child’s pediatrician, and may not be as familiar with his medical history.
+But for more minor injuries or illnesses, an emergency room visit can actually cause as much harm as good, between the exposure to germs in the emergency room and the fact that a doctor in the emergency room is not your child’s pediatrician, and may not be as familiar with their medical history.

 There’s a reason that, for less urgent illnesses and injuries, it’s a good idea to start by calling your doctor.
 By waiting to come in for urgent care hours in your child’s pediatrician’s office, you’re more likely to find a healthcare provider who is experienced treating children, and one who has access to your child’s medical records.
 Urgent care is also often cheaper, and may mean less of a wait.

 Elana Pearl Ben-Joseph.
 “Is It a Medical Emergency?”
 Kids Health.
 The Nemours Foundation, April 2013.
 Web.